onitake/gsl-firmware/firmware/linux/README.md

-This directory containts firmware images in the format expected by the silead.ko driver which is now part of the mainline kernel; and with filenames such as expected by the devicetree files (for ARM) shipped with the mainline kernel.
+This directory containts firmware images in the format expected by the silead.ko driver which is now part of the mainline kernel; and with filenames such as expected by the devicetree files (for ARM) resp. the DMI matched info in drivers/platform/x86/silead_dmi.c (for X86), as shipped with the mainline kernel.

 ## Installation